Recent and/or future instructors: Orit Shaer

 Recent and/or future instructors: Eni Mustafaraj

-In the past decade, we have experienced the rise of socio-technical systems used by millions of people: Google, Facebook, Twitter, Wikipedia, etc. Such systems are on the one hand computational systems, using sophisticated infrastructure and algorithms to organize huge amount of data and text, but on the other hand social systems, because they cannot succeed without human participation.
+In the past decade, we have experienced the rise of socio-technical systems used by millions of people: Google, Facebook, Twitter, Wikipedia, etc. Such systems are on the one hand computational systems, using sophisticated infrastructure and algorithms to organize huge amounts of data and text, but on the other hand social systems, because they cannot succeed without human participation.
 How are such systems built?
 What algorithms underlie their foundations?
 How does human behavior influence their operation and vice-versa?
-In this class, we will delve into answering these questions by means of: a) reading current research papers on the inner-workings of such systems; b) implementing algorithms that accomplish tasks such as web crawling, web search, random walks, learning to rank, text classification, topic modeling; and c) critically thinking about the unexamined embrace of techno-solutionism using a humanistic lens.Enrollment in CS 315 is by permission of the instructor only.
-Interested students should fill out this Google Form.
+In this class, we will delve into answering these questions by means of: a) reading current research papers on the inner-workings of such systems; b) implementing algorithms that accomplish tasks such as web crawling, web search, random walks, learning to rank, text classification, topic modeling; and c) critically thinking about the unexamined embrace of techno-solutionism using a humanistic lens.Enrollment in this course is by permission of the instructor only.
+Students who are interested in taking this course should fill out this Google Form.

 offered | Spring semester only |